pynucastro/pynucastro/README.md

 # requirements

-This package requires Python 3 and the following Python packages:
+This package requires Python 3.6 or later and the following Python packages:

 * `numpy`